Relaxed bearing rigidity and bearing formation control under persistence of excitation: Bearing-only formation control for single-integrator dynamics in

-\begin{remark} Note that although the closed-loop dynamics \eqref{tildep} is similar to the observer error dynamics \eqref{eq:observer_dynamics}, only local exponential stability can be ensured here while global exponential stability of the origin of the observer error is guaranteed.
-For both cases the bearing Laplacian is the same but the persistence of excitation conditions are not.
+recall that $\lambda_{dn-d}$ is the smallest positive eigenvalue of $\bar H ^\top \bar H$.
+Hence, condition (1) of Theorem \ref{thm:ES} is satisfied.
+Since $L_B(\boldsymbol p(t))$ is bounded and condition (2) of Theorem \ref{thm:ES} is also satisfied, one concludes that $\boldsymbol \delta=0$ is UE stable. \begin{remark} Note that although the closed-loop dynamics \eqref{tildep} is similar to the observer error dynamics in the proof of Theorem \ref{thm:1st} in \cite{tang2021relaxed}, only local exponential stability can be ensured here while global exponential convergence of the observer error is guaranteed.
+For both cases the bearing Laplacian is the same but the PE conditions are not.
 For the observer design it is assumed that the actual formation is BPE while for controller design the BPE is assumed for the desired formation.
 The latter condition does not guarantee that the actual bearings, the bearing Laplacian, and hence the control law are well-defined for all time, since collisions may occur during the time evolution of the formation.
 This in turn implies that the actual state of the formation will always admit an exception set of critical points that cannot be part of the basin of attraction of the desired equilibrium.
 Theorem \ref{thm:1st} provides a conservative estimate for the basin of attraction, corroborating the idea that if the initial conditions are sufficiently close to a desired formation that is well-defined for all time then no collisions will occur and exponential convergence is guaranteed.